-For health care providers, governmental agencies and other entities who need to protect private, sensitive and valuable information communicated via email, the Barracuda Email Security Gateway includes DLP (Data Leak Prevention) features.
+For health care providers, governmental agencies and other entities who need to protect private, sensitive and valuable information communicated via email, the Barracuda Email Security Gateway includes DLP (Data Loss Prevention) features.
 DLP enables your organization to satisfy email compliance filtering for corporate policies and government regulations such as HIPAA and Sarbanes-Oxley.

 Advanced content scanning is applied for keywords inside commonly used text attachments, as well as email encryption.
 Configure email encryption per domain on the DOMAINS > Manage Domain > ADVANCED > Encryption page.
 DLP/Encryption is included with your Energize Updates subscription.